 The Check Availability step is required before you start the process of manufacturing.
 This step checks Odoo stock for all necessary components and reserves them for your order if they're available.
 When clicked, components that can be reserved will display in black.
 All others will display in red, and you'll need to ensure they're in stock before continuing.

 Once reserved, you'll have the option to Unreserve to release the components and set them as available.

-This option will display only if there is a routing set on the Bill of Materials.
-The Plan button will add your job to the work center's schedule regardless of component availability.
+This button will only display if there is a routing set on the Bill of Materials.
+The Plan button will add your job to the work center's schedule, regardless of component availability.
 Once planned, you'll also have the option to Unplan and remove the job from the schedule.

-The Scrap button will allow you to mark some or all components as lost, damaged, or unusable.
+The Scrap button will allow you to mark some or all components as damaged or unusable (e.g. expired).
 In this example, we're showing that .25 lbs of brown sugar will be scrapped.

-Now that this amount is scrapped, you'll see a Scraps smart button on the MO.
+Now that this amount is scrapped, you'll see a Scraps smart button on the manufacturing order.

-Use Unlock to modify a confirmed MO.
-One clicked, you can do the following:
+Use Unlock to modify a confirmed manufacturing order.
+Once clicked, you can do the following:

 Adjust the quantity to produce